 Boy.
 What we don’t know.
 It would fill a book, wouldn’t it?
 Unfortunately, many people don’t realize this.
 Actually, I’ve discovered that the really smart people that I know also realize there is a TON more that they DON’T know.
 Making assumptions about, or not considering, what our user has or is can have a negative impact on our project outcome.

 When it comes to developing websites, we don’t know a ton.
-This article on css-tricks.com sums it up.
-Knowing what we don’t know is the first step to developing a successful web presence.
-Thanks for the reminder.
+This page on css-tricks.com sums it up.
+A bit silly, but … realizing that there is a lot we don’t know is the first step to developing a successful web presence.
+We need to think beyond the code.